rickgiantsteps/meetup-planner/README.md

 # meetup-planner
-Website to organize a company's meetings and employee information (project made for a university web dev exam).
+Website to organize a company's meetings and employee information (project made for an university web dev exam).

 Developed using the XAMPP stack.